Black Spots on Lips: 10 Causes with Natural Remedies

 • Apply the gel directly to the black spots on your lips.

-• Leave the gel on for about 15 minutes before rinsing it off with warm water.
+• Leave the gel on for about 15 minutes before rinsing it with warm water.

-• Repeat this process twice a day for several weeks or until the black spots have disappeared.
+• Repeat this process twice daily for several weeks or until the black spots disappear.

 You can also make a paste by combining aloe vera gel with honey and lemon juice.
-Then apply this paste to the black spots and leave it on for 15 minutes before rinsing it off.
-Repeat this process twice a day for several weeks or until the black spots have disappeared.
+Then apply this paste to the black spots and leave it on for 15 minutes before rinsing it.
+Repeat this process twice daily for several weeks or until the black spots disappear.

 4. Turmeric